Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Introduction

-This paper challenges this explanation.
-We argue that, contrary to popular belief, recurrent model-free RL is competitive with recent state-of-the-art algorithms across a range of different POMDP settings.
-Similar to prior work in Markovian on-policy RL methods~\cite{engstrom2019implementation, andrychowicz2020matters}, our experiments show that implementation in recurrent model-free RL matters.
-Fig.~\ref{fig:trailer} shows a typical scenario in PyBullet occlusion environments~\cite{coumans2016pybullet} to support this argument.
-Through extensive experiments, we show that the careful design and implementation of recurrent model-free RL is critical to its performance.
-Design decisions, such as the actor-critic architecture, conditioning on previous actions and/or rewards, the underlying model-free RL algorithms, and context length in RNNs, are especially crucial.
+This paper challenges the claim that recurrent model-free RL performs poorly.
+We argue that, contrary to popular belief, recurrent model-free RL can be competitive with recent state-of-the-art algorithms across a range of different POMDP settings.
+Similar to the spirit in prior work in Markovian PPO~\cite{engstrom2019implementation, andrychowicz2020matters} and recurrent DQN~\cite{kapturowski2018recurrent}, our experiments show that the implementation of recurrent model-free RL matters.
+Through extensive experiments (\eg, Fig.~\ref{fig:trailer} shows results on an occluded locomotion benchmark), we show that the careful design and implementation of recurrent model-free RL is critical to its performance.
+Design decisions such as the actor-critic architecture, the underlying model-free RL algorithm, and context length in RNNs are especially important.

 The main contribution of this paper is a performant implementation of recurrent-model free RL.
-We demonstrate that simple yet important design decisions, such as the underlying RL algorithm and the context length, yield a recurrent model-free RL algorithm that performs on par with prior specialized POMDP algorithms \emph{on the environments those algorithms were designed to solve.} Ablation experiments identify the importance of these design decisions.
-We also open-sourced our code that is easy to use and memory-efficient.
+We demonstrate that simple yet important design decisions, such as the underlying RL algorithm and the context length, can often yield a recurrent model-free RL algorithm that performs (at least) on par with prior specialized POMDP algorithms \emph{on the benchmarks those algorithms were designed to solve.} Ablation experiments identify the importance of these design decisions.
+We have released the code that is easy to use and memory-efficient.